bsr-the-mngrm/python-100/04_advanced/day67_Blog-Project-Part3/README.md

 ## Requirements
 1. Be able to GET blog post items
 2. Be able to POST a new blog post
-3. Be able to edit (PUT / PATCH) existing blog posts
+3. Be able to edit (w/ POST because HTML forms do not accept PUT, PATCH or DELETE methods) existing blog posts
 4. Be able to DELETE blog posts

 ### External python modules